chroma-core/docs/docs/api/index.md

 ## Client APIs

-Chroma currently maintains 1st party clients for Python and Javscript.
+Chroma currently maintains 1st party clients for Python and Javascript.
 For other clients in other languages, use their repos for documentation.

 `Client` - is the object that wraps a connection to a backing Chroma DB